Date: 18 April 2017. Buying a Big

 Calder's when I first

 bought my Seaweed.
 It is literally the bible for repairs.
 Even

 though the book does not cover gasoline engines (just diesel) it was

 clear enough that I could extrapolate what I needed and make my

-that book, don't bother.
+that book, do not bother.
 Study it when you have a problem.
 That is

-when you'll go through the diagrams and checklists to figure it out.
+when you will go through the diagrams and checklists to figure it out.

 This is not rocket science.